nxrighthere/ENet-CSharp/README.md

 `Host.IsSet` returns the state of the managed pointer.

-`Host.PacketsSent` returns the total number of packets sent during the connection.
+`Host.PacketsSent` returns the total number of packets sent during the session.

-`Host.PacketsReceived` returns the total number of packets received during the connection.
+`Host.PacketsReceived` returns the total number of packets received during the session.

-`Host.BytesSent` returns the total number of bytes sent during the connection.
+`Host.BytesSent` returns the total number of bytes sent during the session.

-`Host.BytesReceived` returns the total number of bytes received during the connection.
+`Host.BytesReceived` returns the total number of bytes received during the session.

-`Host.Create(Address? address, int peerLimit, int channelLimit, uint incomingBandwidth, uint outgoingBandwidth)`
+`Host.Create(Address? address, int peerLimit, int channelLimit, uint incomingBandwidth, uint outgoingBandwidth)` creates a host for communicating with peers.
+ENet will strategically drop packets on specific sides of a connection between hosts to ensure the host's bandwidth is not overwhelmed.
+The bandwidth parameters determine the window size of a connection which limits the number of reliable packets that may be in transit at any given time.
+All the parameters are optional except the address and peer limit in a case where the function is used to create a host which will listen to incoming connections.

-`Host.Broadcast(byte channelID, ref Packet packet)`
+`Host.Broadcast(byte channelID, ref Packet packet)` Queues a packet to be sent to all peers associated with the host.

 `Host.CheckEvents(out Event @event)`